Wanna Stay Out of These?

 DO NOT!!!
 Do not try to hit 2 inches behind the ball in a bunker!
 Everything you have done to this point has set you up to make that strike.
 You have dug your feet in which is already going to make that 2 inches happen.
 Inconsistent shots abound when this "hit 2 inches behind the ball" thought process shows up!

-Just FOCUS on that particular spot and your swing will take care of the rest.
+Just FOCUS your eyes on that particular spot and let your eyes direct your brain to direct your swing.
+This will take care of the rest.

 Ball position is key to the height of your shot when pitching and chipping.
 The weight should be forward for balance.
 With the ball forward, the shot will be higher and with the ball back the shot will be lower.
 Maintaining weight on your front side with both ball positions can create a repetitive routine for a player to hit consistent pitches and chips from any lie.